 There are several theories as to how Thai drunken noodles or pad kee mau as they are often called on restaurant menus got its name.

-Pad means rice noodles and kee mao in Thai means drunkard.
+Pad means fried and kee mao in Thai means drunkard.

 One explanation is that the recipe was originally prepared by a man you came home drunk and hungry on evening.
 He decided to use up what he found in his fridge and this was it.